heroku/heroku-buildpack-pgbouncer/README.md

 The primary use of this buildpack is to allow for transaction pooling of PostgreSQL database connections among multiple workers in a dyno.
-For example, 10 unicorn workers would be able to share a single database connection, avoiding connection limits and Out Of Memory errors on the Postgres server from too many connections.
+For example, 10 unicorn workers would be able to share a single database connection, avoiding connection limits and Out Of Memory errors on the Postgres server.

 It uses [stunnel](http://stunnel.org/) and [pgbouncer](http://wiki.postgresql.org/wiki/PgBouncer).